Yeeldx/yeeldbox-devdocs/docs/developers/v2/SPECIFICATION.md

 ### Oracle

-Yearn vaults aren't using any oracles.
+Yeeldx vaults aren't using any oracles.
 The vault doesn’t rely on oracle because it doesn’t require a price information, it’s not lending, exchanging assets,

 ### Emergency Shutdown Mode